andyrewlee/common-core-agents/README.md

 ## Purpose & Vision

 - Goal: help teachers and parents teach students.
-A Router agent analyzes the user’s request and hands it to the best specialist (standards, planning, grading, CFU, visuals) so the right workflow runs with minimal friction.
+A Router agent analyzes the user’s request and hands it to the best specialist (standards, planning, grading, CFU) so the right workflow runs with minimal friction.
 - Built on Inkeep Agents so the same graph can run locally or on the platform with status updates, tool calls, and clear separation of concerns.

 ## How It Works (Inkeep)